MWells012/Project-2/README.md

     ```
     1. clone the repository using https or SSH
+    2. add a .env file with the following set-up
+    - DB_NAME='fitnessTracker_db'
+    - DB_USER='root'
+    - DB_PASSWORD='*this needs to be your password for mysql*'
-    2. run npm i
+    3. run npm i
     ```
 * open mysql2 by using: mysql -u root -p

     ```
     1. enter your SQL password
     2. input source db/schema.sql
-    3. use ecommerce_db
+    3. input use fitnessTracker_db
     ```

 * Exit mysql by running "quit", then enter: